 The last time you jumped on Instagram, you probably saw more than a few photos of people traveling the world, having unforgettable experiences and learning about new cultures.
-However, you don’t need to be a trust-fund baby or make millions in a tech start-up to enjoy some of traveling time!
+However, you don’t need to be a trust-fund baby or make millions in a tech start-up to enjoy some of the traveling time!
 With a bit of research, some thriftiness and a whole lot of patience, seeing the world can be done on a very realistic budget.
 While you won’t be dining on herb-crusted steaks and drinking fine wines, you’ll still be able to experience a new culture, a new way of life and meet life-long friends.
 After all, isn’t that what traveling is all about?

 Choose your countries wisely